hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 3. You push your changes
 4. GitHub automatically runs Jekyll for you and generates the site

-Thus making the whole publishing process much more streamlined.
-You don't need to upload your entire site every time.
+thus making the whole publishing process much more streamlined.
+And, you don't need to upload your entire site every time.

 ### How to do it